 Brenda's intellectual property practice consists of preparation and prosecution of patent and trademark applications for individual inventors, small businesses, and large corporations.
 She also provides patentability, freedom-to-operate, validity, and infringement opinions.

 She graduated from Ohio University, magna cum laude, with a Bachelor of Science degree in Industrial and Manufacturing Systems Engineering.
 Brenda is a registered Engineer-in-Training (EIT) and spent several years working as an engineer prior to attending law school.
 She graduated from the University of Toledo College of Law in 2007.
 As a law student, Brenda served as Assistant Managing Editor for Law Review.

 Brenda is licensed to practice law by the State of Ohio and a registered patent attorney admitted to practice before the United States Patent and Trademark Office.
-She is a member of the Ohio State, Toledo, and Henry County Bar Associations and serves on the board for the Napoleon Public Library Foundation.
+She is a member of the American, Ohio State, Toledo, and Henry County Bar Associations and serves on the board for the Napoleon Public Library Foundation.